Berlin: Sports

 Berlin has established a high-profile as a host city of major international sporting events.
 The city hosted the 1936 Summer Olympics and was the host city for the 2006 FIFA World Cup final.
-The IAAF World Championships in Athletics was held in the Olympiastadion in 2009.
-The city hosted the Basketball Euroleague Final Four in 2009 and 2016. and was one of the hosts of the FIBA EuroBasket 2015.
-In 2015 Berlin became the venue for the UEFA Champions League Final.
+The World Athletics Championships was held at Olympiastadion in 2009 and 2025.
+The city hosted the Euroleague Final Four basketball competition in 2009 and 2016, and was one of the hosts of FIBA EuroBasket 2015.
+In 2015 Berlin was the venue for the UEFA Champions League Final.
+The city bid to host the 2000 Summer Olympics but lost to Sydney.

-Berlin will host the 2023 Special Olympics World Summer Games.
-This will be the first time Germany has ever hosted the Special Olympics World Games.
+Berlin hosted the 2023 Special Olympics World Summer Games.
+This is the first time Germany has ever hosted the Special Olympics World Games.